eideasy/wp-official-eid-plugin/readme.txt

 == Changelog ==

+= 3.5.0 =
+Better detection of login in popup window

 = 3.4.1 =
 Make sure sending empty ID code on custom profile page does not remove ID code from user